From 23 April 2022 in operation from 8:00 a.m. to 11:00 p.m. in an interval of 15/10 minutes.

-The funicular runs through the Hunger Wall, built by the Emperor and King Charles IV. during 1360 - 1362.
-It got its unusual name in the memory of being an emergency building enabling the Prague population to be employed.
-The wall was a part of the medieval fortifications of the city.
+The funicularpasses through the Hunger Wall, which was built by the Emperor and King Charles IV in the years 1360 - 1362.
+It got its unusual name from the fact that its construction provided a means of livelihood to the city’s poor.
+The wall formed part of the medieval fortifications of the city.

-There is also the Štefánik’s Observatory on Petřín, which started its activities in 1930.
+There is also the Štefánik Observatory at Petřín, which began operations in 1930.

-One of many monuments on Petřín is the famous statue of poet K. H. Mácha by J. V. Myslbek, made during 1910 - 1912.
+One of the many historical monuments at Petřín is the famous statue of the poet K. H. Mácha by J. V. Myslbek, dating back to between 1910 and 1912.

-In the area of Petřín we can see the gardens of Kinský, Lobkovická, Nebozízek, U rozhledny, Růžový sad, Seminářská and Strahovská.
-The youngest of them is Růžový sad, founded in 1932.
+In the area of Petřín, there are also a series of gardens (Kinský, Lobkovická, Nebozízek, U rozhledny, Růžový sad, Seminářská and Strahovská).
+The earliest of these is Růžový sad, which dates back to 1932.